 All photos you send us should ideally be at least 1MB.
 You can check in the settings of your phone or camera to be sure it is shooting in a big enough file size.
 Please drop us an email if you need any help with this.

 The example above left is a very small file size.
-The image looks fine when viewed at a small size, but once the image is enlarged it loses all of its definition.
+The image looks fine when viewed at a small size, but once the image is enlarged it loses all definition.
 The example above right is shot at a larger file size so does not lose definition when enlarged.

 - Natural light is best.